CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-database-profiles.md

 // declare the id of the database that you want to edit
 $id = 1;

-// data to pass to the call
+// body data to pass to the call (new profile data)
 $data = array(
     'firstname' =>  'John',
     'lastname'  =>  'Doe',
     'email'     =>  'johndoe@example.com'
 );

-// parameters to select profiles
+// parameters for profile selection
 $parameters = array(
     'fields'    =>  array("customerid==4567"),
     'async'     =>  1,